mrkline/backpak/docs/src/formats.md

 -----

 [^1]: Smaller chunks means better deduplication, but more to keep track of.
-      1MB was chosen as a hopefully-reasonable compromise - each gigabyte of chunks gives about 30 kilobytes of chunk IDs.
+      1MB was chosen as a hopefully-reasonable compromise—each gigabyte of chunks gives about 30 kilobytes of chunk IDs.

 [^2]: It's hard to know how large a compressed stream will be without flushing it,